 • calculated your claim for special damages

-• Ascertained whether your claim is likely to settle on a full liability basis or whether there may be some element of contributory negligence on your part.
+• Ascertained whether your claim is likely to settle on a full liability basis or if there may be some contributory negligence on your part.

-The other important point to note, is that our opinion on the value of your personal injury claim may change, if it turns out that your injuries are proving to be more serious or are likely to have a longer lasting effect, than was originally thought would be the case.
+The other important point to note is that our opinion on the value of your personal injury claim may change if it turns out that your injuries are proving to be more severe or are likely to have a longer-lasting effect than was initially thought would be the case.